Cowal: Geography and geology

+Natural heritage

+There are significant areas of remnant Atlantic rainforest on the peninsula and Argyll Countryside Trust (ACT) has established the West Cowal Habitat Restoration Project to promote its sustainable management and expansion.
+Reducing the number of deer is an important part of this work and the community is pursuing the establishment of a venison larder and butchery at Glendaruel.

 History

 Evidence of early occupation of the area is in the form of cairns or burial mounds.
 One example is a Bronze Age cairn from between about 2000 BC and 800 BC is situated close to the summit of Creag Evanachan, 195 m above sea level overlooking Loch Fyne.
 It is a mound of stones about 20 m in diameter and up to 2 m high.
 Another is the cairn at Dunchraigaig which is 195 ft in diameter and was first excavated in 1864.
 At the south end a cist contained the deposits of burnt bones from eight or ten bodies.
 A smaller cist in the centre contained a bowl, burnt bone, charcoal and flint chips, and in the clay below them, the remains of a burial.
 A third even smaller cist also contained a food bowl, burnt bones and flint chips.
 A whetstone, flint knife, fragments of pottery and a greenstone axe were also found.